anguyen8/im/README.md

   <h3 align="center">Analysis of Attribution Methods</h3>

   <p align="center">
+    <a href="https://arxiv.org/abs/2110.11929">Double Trouble: How to not explain a text classifier's decisions using counterfactuals synthesized by masked language models?</a>
     Pham, Bui, Mai, Nguyen (2021).
-Double Trouble: How to not explain a text classifier's decisions using counterfactuals synthesized by masked language models.
     <br />
     <br />
     <a href="https://github.com/anguyen8/im/issues">Report Bug</a>